did-hack/didhack.xyz/index.md

 This event is designed to be inclusive to individuals from all backgrounds no matter their technical skills, professional experience or familiarity with decentralized identity.

 ## Goals for this event:

 - Bring the community together
 - Build something together
 - Spread awareness and grow adoption of decentralized identity (DIDs, VCs, etc.)
-- Have an opportunity to learn/ experience
+- Have an opportunity to learn / experience
 - Contribute to open source

 ## Thank you to our sponsors

 <div class="logos">
   <img src="/assets/images/logos/dock_light.png" alt="Dock" width="200"/>
   <img src="/assets/images/logos/spruce.svg" alt="Spruce" width="200"/>